PatienceComfort/Hello-World/README.md

 - git add .
 - git status (to check if the changes have been tracked)
 - git commit -m "Message title" -m "Message text"
+You can use "git commit -am "message" add and commit.
+But it only works for modified files, not created ones.
 - git push / git push origin master

 I still dont understand what "git push origin master" is meant for.
 When I enter this command, It tells me that "Everything is up-to-date" but it doesn't push any of the chages onto my online repo.
 Unless I go through the regular status, add, commit first.
 So basically does the same thing as "git push"